microsoft/vscode-recipes/debugging-jest-tests/README.md

 `npm install`

-## Configure launch.json File for yur test framework
+## Configure launch.json File for your test framework

 * Click on the Debugging icon in the Activity Bar to bring up the Debug view.
   Then click on the gear icon to configure a launch.json file, selecting **Node** for the environment: